-Yevgeny Sudbin collaborates with eminent conductors such as Neeme Järvi, Charles Dutoit, Vladimir Ashkenazy, Osmo Vänskä, Philippe Herreweghe, Mark Wigglesworth and Andrew Litton.
-His love of chamber music has resulted in partnerships with musicians including Alexander Chaushian, Hilary Hahn, Julia Fischer and the Chilingirian Quartet.
-Appearances at festivals include Aspen, La Roque d’Anthéron, Mostly Mozart and Verbier.
+Yevgeny Sudbin has collaborated with eminent conductors including Neeme Järvi, Vladimir Ashkenazy, Osmo Vänskä, Mark Wigglesworth, Andrew Litton and Vassily Sinaisky.
+In addition, his love of chamber music has led to partnerships with musicians such as Alexander Chaushian, Ilya Gringolts, Julia Fischer, the Chilingirian Quartet, Johannes Moser and Vadim Gluzman.
+Appearances at festivals include Aspen, Mostly Mozart, Tivoli, Nohant and Verbier.

-Born in St Petersburg, Sudbin began his musical studies at the Specialist Music School of the St Petersburg Conservatory with Lyubov Pevsner at the age of five.
-Emigrating with his family to Germany in 1990, he continued his studies at Hochschule für Musik Hanns Eisler in Berlin.
+Born in St Petersburg, Yevgeny Sudbin began his musical studies at the Specialist Music School of the St Petersburg Conservatory with Lyubov Pevsner at the age of five.
+He emigrated with his family to Germany in 1990 where he continued his studies at Hanns Eisler Musikhochschule.
 In 1997 Sudbin moved to London to study at the Purcell School and subsequently the Royal Academy of Music under Christopher Elton.
+In 2010, he was awarded a fellowship by the Academy and he is now a visiting professor.
+He lives in London with his wife and three young children and, in his spare time, he is an avid photographer.

 For further information please visit Yevgeny Sudbin's website